RaimuV/password_generator_TCP/README.md

-# password_generator_TCP
+# TCP Password Generator
-A simple client-server password generator application written in C.

 **Authors:** Angelo Giordano, Giuseppe Bruno (Matricole: 802019, 798106)

 ## Overview
-This project implements a TCP-based client-server application for generating random passwords.
-The client requests a password by specifying its type and length, and the server responds with a randomly generated password.
-The application supports various password types, such as numeric, alphabetic, mixed, and secure passwords.
+This repository contains the implementation of a **university exam project**, which consists of two interrelated components: a **client** project and a **server** project.
+Together, they form a TCP-based application for generating random passwords.

+The client sends requests specifying the type and length of the desired password, while the server processes the request, generates the password, and sends it back to the client.

 ---

 ## Features

-- **Client:**
+### Client
-  - Input validation for password type and length.
+- Validates user input for password type and length.
-  - Sends requests to the server for password generation.
+- Sends requests to the server via TCP.
 - Receives and displays the generated password.

-- **Server:**
+### Server
-  - Accepts multiple clients (supports up to `QLEN + 1` clients).
+- Handles requests from multiple clients (up to `QLEN + 1` simultaneous connections).
-  - Generates random passwords based on the client's request.
+- Generates random passwords based on client specifications.
-  - Supports secure, numeric, alphabetic, and mixed password types.
+- Supports multiple password types: numeric, alphabetic, mixed, and secure.

 ---

 ## Password Types
-The following types of passwords can be requested:
+The following password types can be requested:
 - **Numeric (n):** Digits only (e.g., 123456).
 - **Alphabetic (a):** Lowercase letters only (e.g., abcdef).
 - **Mixed (m):** Lowercase letters and digits (e.g., abc123).
-- **Secure (s):** Combination of uppercase letters, lowercase letters, digits, and special characters (e.g., Abc@123).
+- **Secure (s):** Combination of uppercase, lowercase, digits, and special characters (e.g., Abc@123).

 ### Constraints
 - Password length must be between **6** and **32** characters.